 Students with at least one Jewish parent or students who have converted to Judaism.

 Geographic Ties To Madison

 Parents and student must reside in Dane County during the year the trip takes place.
 Former Israelis must have lived in the United States for a minimum of 10 years.

 Minimum Trip Length

 How Previous Israel Travel Impacts Application

 No impact.
-First timers as well as students who have been to Israel previously are encouraged.
-Students can access a grant only once during the high school years.
+First-timers, as well as students who have been to Israel previously, are encouraged.
+Students can access a grant only once during their high school years.

-Write an article for the Madison Jewish News and volunteer for the Jewish Federation of Madison.
+Write an article and volunteer for the Jewish Federation of Madison.

 *In the event that the participant does not go to Israel, the grant must be paid in full to the Jewish Federation of Madison.